Keith Famie: Documentary filmmaking career

-Famie's documentary film Death Is Not the Answer, which tackles depression and suicide, was screened in one Royal Oak theatre on November 6, 2016, and then aired as a two-part program on PBS stations, including WTVS-TV, five days later.
+Famie's documentary film Death Is Not the Answer, which tackles depression and suicide, debuted in one Royal Oak theatre on November 6, 2016, and then aired as a two-part program on PBS stations, including WTVS-TV, five days later.
 His another documentary film Entitled, which covers military recruitment, was screened in The Patriot Theatre (Grosse Pointe Farms) on May 23, 2018.

 Famie's documentary film Those on the Front Lines of Alzheimer's and Dementia, which covers military veterans diagnosed with Alzheimer's disease or dementia, was screened in Royal Oak Music Theatre on June 3, 2018, and then aired on WTVS-TV and other PBS stations on June 27, 2018.
 Famie dedicated the film to his father who died in 2003.
 His documentary film Those on the Front Lines of Cancer was screened in one Royal Oak theatre on October 2, 2018.
 It then aired as two parts—first was one-hour; second, two-hour—on WTVS-TV October 10 and 17, 2018, and then on other PBS stations nationwide on July 19, 2020.

-Famie's biographical documentary film Blessed Solanus Casey's Journey to Sainthood, which is about a priest Solanus Casey, was screened in one Novi theatre on December 16, 2019, and aired on PBS stations ten days later.
+Famie's biographical documentary film Blessed Solanus Casey's Journey to Sainthood, which is about a priest Solanus Casey, debuted in one Novi theatre on December 16, 2019, and aired on PBS stations ten days later.

-Famie's book Papa's Rules for Life, released in 2021 by Mission Point Press, amid the COVID-19 pandemic.
-His another documentary film Shoah Ambassadors, which covers the Holocaust, was screened in a Novi theatre on November 11, 2021, and then aired on PBS stations one week later.
+Famie's book Papa's Rules for Life was released in 2021 by Mission Point Press amid the COVID-19 pandemic.
+His another documentary film Shoah Ambassadors, which covers the Holocaust, debuted in a Novi theatre on November 11, 2021, and then aired on PBS stations one week later.

+Famie's documentary film Detroit: The City of Chefs, which covers history of locally known Detroit chefs, debuted in a Novi theatre on December 9, 2024, and then aired on PBS stations three days later.
+Its sequel Detroit: The City of Chefs II debuted in a Novi theatre on September 7, 2025, and then aired on PBS stations on October 24 of the same year.